 The paper starts off with a useful look into related theories about the connection between our digital/external and internal selves.
 It also talks about the importance of email in today's workplaces.
 There is a large amount of research published in the area of personal information management (PIM); I am not extremely familiar with all of it, but there might more in the body of literature that would be worth citing in the lit review.

-Throughout the revision process I added several PIM articles.
-They are marked in red color on the reference section
+In the revised article I added several PIM articles.
+They are marked in red in the reference section

 The theories used here are important - I am also thinking about approaches such as phenomenology (Merleau-Ponty) - but this may or may not be a tangent for you.

 Indeed, I used the phenomenological approach.
-In the methodology section (pp. 9), I describes in more details the research method I used and why.
+In the methodology section (p.
+9), I describe the research method I used and why in greater detail.

 I have questions about the data analysis.
 Despite the use of metaphors noted as part of your approach, it is not enough to say the transcripts were "analyzed to extract key themes" - be more specific (content analysis, thematic analysis...?)
 Clarifying this and making sure you have applied it might then further structure your findings around the themes.

 On p.
-10 (methodology section) I tried to clarify the analysis method I used (thematic analysis) and restructured the finding section (pp.10-18) according to the themes that arose.
+10 (methodology section), I tried to clarify the analysis method used (thematic analysis) and I also restructured the findings section (pp.10-18) according to the themes that arose.

 You discussed the extended self theory in the Discussion section and said it "contributes insights", but how does this research relate to it more specifically?
 It possibly demonstrates it, but does it further expand/build/verify it in some meaningful way?

-This paragraph was not written correctly.
-I rephrased it more modestly on the significance section (p.
+This paragraph was not well written.
+I have rephrased it to make more modest claims in the significance section (p.
 22).

 I am also wondering what could be added to discuss practical implications.
 What can be done on both individual and organisational levels to try to avoid this kind of disaster in terms of server backups and PIM practices, for example?